 Some of the investigations into menstrual problems can include:

-This can help identify other possible causes for lower abdominal pain, such as urine infections or kidney problems.
+This can help identify other possible causes of lower abdominal pain, such as urine infections or kidney problems.

 These can help give a clue into other conditions and also identify other problems resulting from menstrual disorders, such as anaemia linked to heavy periods.